China set to impose new Hong Kong security law, Trump warns of strong U.S. reaction

 The "Hong Kong Human Rights and Democracy Act" approved by Trump last year requires the State Department to certify at least annually that Hong Kong retains enough autonomy to justify favourable U.S. trading terms.
 U.S. Secretary of State Mike Pompeo said on May 6 he was delaying this assessment to account for any NPC actions.

 "If this move takes place, 'one country, two systems' will be officially erased," said democratic lawmaker Dennis Kwok.
-"This is the end of Hong Kong."
-Daniel Russel, the top U.S. diplomat for Asia until early in the Trump administration, suggested Chinese President Xi Jinping might see "muscle-flexing" on Hong Kong as a means to make up for a series of setbacks, most notably the coronavirus pandemic that began in China - and this, despite the risk of severe economic consequences for Hong Kong, China and others.
+“This is the end of Hong Kong."
+Daniel Russel, the top U.S. diplomat for Asia until early in the Trump administration, suggested Chinese President Xi Jinping might see "muscle-flexing" on Hong Kong as a means to make up for a series of setbacks, most notably the coronavirus pandemic that began in China - despite the risk of severe economic consequences for Hong Kong, China and others.
+(Additional reporting by Greg Torode, Clare Jim, Sarah Wu, Jessie Pang, Steve Holland, Jeff Mason, David Brunnstrom, Humeyra Pamuk and Patricia Zengerle; Writing by Marius Zaharia, Alistair Bell and David Brunnstrom; Editing by Toby Chopra, Nick Macfie and Howard Goller)

-U.S.-China tensions have heightened significantly in recent weeks, as they exchanged accusations on the handling of the pandemic, souring an already worsening relationship over trade.

 ALSO READ